Let's Start at the Beginning

 I didn't even know what to do with that!

-At the end of April 2020, I was rehabilitating my lungs from almost dying from COVID, sleeping a lot because my practice was shut down along with every other business in Connecticut.
+At the end of April 2020, I was rehabilitating my lungs and sleeping a lot, because out East, my practice was shut down along with every other business in Connecticut.
 Anna was teaching preschoolers over Zoom.
-We took a psychedelic journey together and during that journey we talked about all the things most couples get divorces over.
-Not even a day later, one of her best friends called from Colorado and said, "Come quarantine with us!"
+We took a psychedelic journey together and during that time we talked about Love.
+We talked about all the things most couples get divorces over.
+That was the night we created The Bird and the Potted Tree anaology and ultimately, the propechy of our love story.
+A day or two later, one of her best friends called from Colorado and said, "Come quarantine with us!"
 Which was a really wonderful invitation to extend.
-It ignited something inside of us that will burn for the rest of our lives.
-I'm convinced to this day, knowing Emily was apart of that dream coming to life.
+We were so excited for so many reasons.
+Emily and I had a really intense past life reconnection when we met and hated each other.
+Anna made us three cook and eat dinner together in her apartment a few months into our relationship.
+It's safe to say, her and I developed our own unique, real, and wonderful kinship to each other.
+Emily's crossed rainbow bridge as I write this, and I'm convinced it was her guiding intuition that sparked my teenage dream to make its way to come true.

 This would be the trip that starts it all.
 The very beginning of where we are now.